banzaicloud/cloudinfo/README.md

       --product-info-renewal-interval duration   duration (in go syntax) between renewing the product information.
 Example: 2h30m (default 24h0m0s)
       --prometheus-address string                http address of a Prometheus instance that has AWS spot price metrics via banzaicloud/spot-price-exporter.
 If empty, the productinfo app will use current spot prices queried directly from the AWS API.
       --prometheus-query string                  advanced configuration: change the query used to query spot price info from Prometheus. (default "avg_over_time(aws_spot_current_price{region=\"%s\", product_description=\"Linux/UNIX\"}[1w])")
-      --provider strings                         Providers that will be used with the productinfo application. (default [ec2,gce,azure,oracle,alibaba])
+      --provider strings                         Providers that will be used with the productinfo application. (default [amazon,google,azure,oracle,alibaba])
 ```

 ## Cloud credentials